dregad/dokuwiki-plugin-addnewpage/README.md

     {{NEWPAGE[>namespace]}}

 Where namespace is optional, and indicates the destination namespace for the new page.
-If you give @NS@ or @PAGE@ as namespace, the namespace of the current page or the current page id will be used.
+If you give @NS@ or @PAGE@ as namespace, the namespace of the current page or the current page ID will be used.

 ## Authors